eventnetusa/eventnet/src/_vip/hearing-aid-activations.md

       ### Our testing approach to consumers includes:

-      * High traffic targeted venues
+      * Interface at high traffic targeted venues

       * Assisted and/or self screening capabilities